nidhiikumari/crudapp_birthday_remainder/README.md

 ## Available Scripts
 1.Open your terminal and navigate to your project directory.
-2.Run the following command to install all the required dependencies
+Run the following command to install all the required dependencies
 ## `npm install`